youngestGerm/Flight_Insurance_Blockchain/README.md

 # FlightSurety

 FlightSurety is a sample application project for Udacity's Blockchain course.
+Note that is project is highly theoretical and is hard/ tedious to implement for pratical deployment.
+Theoretical in this sense means that many tests for different functionalities have been established, but they have not yet been implemented via the front end.
+The hardest part of the project would be to establish the tests in the front end, that would be the final goal.

 ## Install